yukulele/dynamic-import-polyfill/README.md

 })
 ```

-Your module should use `module.exports` nodejs syntaxe:
+Module should use `module.exports` nodejs syntaxe:

 ```javascript
 var data = {